-The respondent company, in its submission placed before the Bench on 03.02.2022, assured to complete the work of H Block in one year i.e. by 03.02.2023 to which the present complainant agreed.
+The respondent company, in its submission placed before the Bench on 03.02.2022, assured to complete the work of H Block in one year i.e. by 03.02.2023.
 The learned counsel for the association of allottees, on the other hand, submitted that the matter should be decided under Section 8 of the Real Estate (Regulation & Development) Act, 2016.

-The Bench recalls that in hearing of other batch of cases on 15-02-2022, the learned counsel for the association of allottees prayed before the Bench to defer passing orders in cases as the allottees were in two minds- whether to allow the present promoter i.e. M/s Agrani Homes to carry out the remaining development work or get the work done by a new promoter.
+During the course of hearing on 15.02.2022, the learned counsel for the association of allottees prayed before the Bench to defer passing orders in cases as the allottees were in two minds-whether to allow the present promoter i.e. M/s Agrani Homes to carry out the remaining development work or get the work done by a new promoter.
 The President of the society/association also requested for a clear cut plan from the respondent company for the completion of the project.
 Upon hearing such submissions, the Bench allowed the prayer of the association of allottees and granted them time to take a final decision and submit before the Authority.

-The Bench has noted that association represented by learned counsel Sri Manas Prakash filed a supplementary affidavit annexing a copy of resolution dated 07.10.2021 and 23.02.2022 passed by general body of association and copies of letters by allottees consenting to carry out the work by the new promoter and a copy of agreement for construction of remaining portion of "IOB Main Phase" H Block dated 07.09.2021.
+On the last date of hearing, i.e. on 12.4.2022, the association represented by learned counsel Sri Manas Prakash filed a supplementary affidavit annexing a copy of resolution dated 07.10.2021 and 23.02.2022 passed by general body of association and copies of letters by allottees consenting to carry out the work by the new promoter and a copy of agreement for construction of remaining portion of "IOB Main Phase" H Block dated 07.09.2021.
 The learned counsel further informed the Bench that more than 50% amount has been paid by the allottees and that the association is ready to carry out the remaining work with the new promoter and pay the remaining amount to the new promoter.
 The counsel pressed before the Bench that order was to be pronounced u/s 8 of the Act but the same has not been done.